TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 44/Genesis 44.23.md

 ---

-And thou saidst unto thy servants, Except your youngest brother come down with you, ye shall see my face no more.
+You said to your servants, 'Unless your youngest brother comes down with you, you will see my face no more.'